 Before you begin the cleaning process, it’s important to dust your windows first.
 If dust is left on your windows, it could scratch them.
 Use a dry cloth or paper towel to remove dust from the window.
 Then lay a towel down underneath the window to catch any drops of liquid during cleaning.

-- Combine equal parts vinegar and water, and pour the solution into an empty spray bottle.
+- Combine one part distilled vinegar to ten parts warm water, and pour the solution into an empty spray bottle.

 - Start by spraying the top half of the window with the vinegar solution, rub in circular motions with a lint-free cloth and work your way down.
 Add more vinegar as you move on.
 Or, apply a generous amount of cleaner to a cloth or paper towel to avoid getting vinegar on wood or fibreglass finishes; if vinegar lands on them they could discolour.